vidjil/vidjil/doc/locus.md

 can be pooled with proper barcoding in a same sequencing run.
 Contamination should then particularly be monitored.

-## Capture and other strategies without amplification
+## Capture and other strategies

-Several library preparations on DNA or RNA can be done without amplification: whole-genome sequencing, capture, 5'RACE...
+Several library preparations on DNA or RNA can be done with limited or no amplification: whole-genome or whole-transcriptome sequencing, capture, 5'RACE...
 Probes can possibly be designed in every V, D, or J gene, in the constant region, and/or consensus probes can be used.
 These methods can also be applied on single-cell sequencing, possibly with UMI identifiers.

-One advantage of such libraries is that they can be combined to other studies, as for example with full transcriptome analysis or  probes targeting oncogenes or other sequence of interest.
+One advantage of such libraries is that they can be combined to other studies, as for example with transcriptome analysis or probes targeting oncogenes or other sequences of interest.
 Of course, the downside is that non-recombined DNA or RNA are also sequenced:
 Depending on the method and the datasets, as few as between 0.001% and 0.1% reads will have an actual V(D)J recombination.